kwame-mintah/terraform-aws-machine-learning-pipeline/README.md

 1. Navigate to the environment you would like to deploy,
 2. Initialize the configuration with:

    ```bash
    aws-vault exec <profile> --no-session terragrunt init
    ```
 3. Plan your changes with:

    ```bash
    aws-vault exec <profile> --no-session terragrunt plan
    ```
-4. If you're happy with the changes
+4. If you're happy with the changes:

    ```bash
    aws-vault exec <profile> --no-session terragrunt apply
    ```